History

 The Guy family

 Henry-Louis Guy, an industrialist from Lyon, acquired Château Coutet in the 1920s.
 The famous and unrivalled Guy & Mittal hydraulic presses, still in use, stand as a memento of his time there, holding the secret to the extraction of juice from the estate’s best grapes.
-His daughter, who later married Edmond Rolland, managed the estate until 1977.
+His daughter, with her second husband, Edmond Rolland, managed the estate until 1977.
 The tradition of an exceptional wine in her honour, the Cuvée Madame, persists to this day.

 1977